dtorresxp/odoo-guides/en-uk/en-uk-guides-menu.md

   - Video link shows Video description, Odoo version & edition, Creator name, language & country (or without voice, like this case) and Video lenght.
 Then you can see a few instructions below the link.
   - These are all steps you need to do in Odoo 13 to _merge_ contacts
   - You can go directly to the link to see the video (and notice this is a _very_ short one!)
-  - But first, we recomend you to read the nest three rows to get all you need do do at once.
+  - But first, we recomend you to read the guide to get all you need do do at once.
 With enough experience, you will not need to see the full video but just reading the guide, like this:
     - **Start**: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Click on _**apps**_ icon to _**start**_ this procedure
     - **Option**: &nbsp;&nbsp;Click on _Contacts_ _**option**_ in menu
     - **Action**: &nbsp;&nbsp;&nbsp;Look for the Contacts _**total**_ number at the top right of Odoo window